mspeedo/QD-OLED-APL-FIXER/README.md

 - **Lower value** = weaker effect

 If you only change one setting, this is usually the first one to try.
 I do not recommend values above 0.4 for 1000nit content, otherwise there is too much compression of HDR input vs real monitor brightness output, which causes overblown highlights.

-### Boost LUT Gamma
-Changes how the boost ramps in across different scene brightness levels.

-- **0.0** = effectively neutral in this preset
-- Lower or higher values change how the boost is distributed

-Most users can leave this at the default.

 ### Boost roll off end
 This sets the **target max nits for highlight roll-off**.